 Name: Date of Birth:

 Address:

 Parent Name(s):

 Phone: Email:

-o be Completed by the Student's Physician include additional sheets as necessary)
+ompleted by the Student's Physician e additional sheets as necessary)

 Physician Name:

 Office Name and Address:

 Phone Number: Emergency Number:

 Medication Name(s) and Dosage(s):

 Diagnosis Requiring Medication(s):

-proper use and administr understands when he/she should report to school perso fy that the student listed herein has been instructed in the ation of the medication(s) listed above.
-The student should administer the medication(s) and that the student onnel immediately if he/she does not feel well.
-The student is inistering the medication(s) without assistance.
+use and administration of the medic he/she should administer the medic student listed herein has been instructed in the proper ation(s) listed above.
+The student understands when cation(s) and that the student should report to school s not feel well.
+The student is capable of carrying and out assistance.

 Physician Signature: Date:

-is form, I authorize the School District to permit the student to edication(s) listed above while at school, on school grounds, ed event or function.
+I authorize the School District to permit the student to (s) listed above while at school, on school grounds, or or function.

 Parent Signature: Date:

 Physician Signature: Date: